Groot-GAW/Groot/README.md

 ------
 ### Installation Dependencies:
-1. Installing anaconda and python (our version == 3.8.10).
+1. Installing Anaconda and Python (our version == 3.8.10).
-2. Creating the new environment for Groot and install the requirements.
+2. Creating the new environment for Groot and installing the requirements.
    ~~~
    conda create -n Groot python=3.8
    conda activate Groot